-The Alexandra Foundation can trace its beginnings to more than 120 years ago, with the opening of Alexandra House in 1891 as a Vancouver women’s and children’s hospital.
-The hospital was converted to an orphanage in 1984, and was later established as B.C.’s first neighbourhood house.
+The Alexandra Foundation was founded in 1977, but it is part of a legacy that began more than 120 years ago, with the opening of Alexandra House in 1891 as a Vancouver women’s and children’s hospital.
+The hospital was converted to an orphanage in 1904, and in 1938 became BC’s first neighbourhood house.

 As a neighbourhood house, it was an active neighbourhood centre open to all families, offering programs such as a preschool daycare and providing a place for seniors to gather and meet friends.
-It was also used as a youth hostel in 1969 to 1971.
+It was also used as a youth hostel from 1969 to 1971.

 “Big Pink” was destroyed by a fire in 1975.
-But from the ashes rose an opportunity – the property was sold by ANHBC and the money was used to established The Alexandra Foundation for Neighbourhood Houses two years later.
+But from the ashes rose an opportunity – the property was sold by ANHBC and the money was used to establish The Alexandra Foundation for Neighbourhood Houses two years later.